kacper97/MovieRecommender/README.md

 # MovieRecommender
-This program has user,movie and ratings.
 BY KACPER WOLOSZYN

-Things not implemented - UserRecommendations
+Things not implemented - UserRecommendations / APITest User Ratings and movies are all connected together in the Main of the controller.

-Things not working  - adding ratings, rating test.